-Whether you are planning to put your home up for sale or you are simply looking to improve it for your own benefit, getting the best return on your investment is always a priority.
+Whether you are planning to put your home up for sale or you are simply looking to improve it for your benefit, getting the best return on your investment is always a priority.

 Before getting started, it is worth noting how the ROI on any given renovation may be different from one part of the country to the next.
-For example, data from the Federation of Master Builders (FMB) indicates that while adding an en-suite bathroom to a bedroom in London could add around £15,000 to the property’s value, the same project in the Northeast of England would contribute £2,000.
+For example, data from the Federation of Master Builders (FMB) indicates that while adding an en-suite bathroom to a bedroom in London could add around £15,000 to the property’s value, the same project in the northeast of England would contribute £2,000.

-Prior to performing any major refurbishments, consult with a reputable local construction firm for their advice and recommendations.
+Before performing any major refurbishments, consult with a reputable local construction firm for their advice and recommendations.

-1. Loft and garage conversions
+Loft and garage conversions

 One of the most popular (and profitable) ways to add value to a home is to convert a garage or loft into a fully functional living space.
 Research suggests that while a quality loft conversion can add as much as 15% to a property’s value, a garage conversion can contribute as much as 20%.

 Homebuyers are placing greater emphasis on energy efficiency than ever before.
 As a result, energy-efficient home improvements can add significant value and appeal to any type of property.
 Smaller projects like adding cavity wall insulation and higher-quality loft insulation can be covered with no more than around £1,000.
-Fitting an energy-efficient boiler coupled with a smart thermostat could attach a price closer to £3,000, while the installation of high-efficiency double glazing could cost £5,000 or more.
+Fitting an energy-efficient boiler coupled with a smart thermostat could add a price closer to £3,000, while the installation of high-efficiency double glazing could cost £5,000 or more.

 Either way, research from the UK government suggests that energy-efficient home improvements can contribute anything from 15% to 35% extra to a home’s value.
 Irrespective of the costs of the renovations, the ROI could be huge.